laatu/ag_garden/src/site/notes/AG_Work_flow/Ana_Q.md

 	- Utilized Smart Business annotations within CDS Views to enable advanced analytics features, including predictive analytics and exception handling. ^[**`@SemanticBridge: ...`**]
 3. **User Adoption:** - **Challenge:** Overcoming resistance to change and ensuring users embraced real-time reporting.
 	- **Solution:** Engaged users early in the process, highlighting the benefits of instant insights and providing ongoing support and training.
-4.

 ### Int

-**What is the role of the Analytical Path Framework (APF) in Embedded Analytics?**
-	- Describe how APF enables the creation of guided analytics paths for users in SAP S/4HANA.
-**Explain the concept of KPIs (Key Performance Indicators) and their role in Embedded Analytics.**
-	- Discuss how KPIs are defined and used to measure the performance of business processes in Embedded Analytics.
-**What are the prerequisites for implementing Embedded Analytics in SAP S/4HANA?**
-	- Discuss the technical and functional requirements for setting up and utilizing Embedded Analytics in SAP S/4HANA.
-**Explain the role of SAP Fiori Elements in simplifying the development of analytical applications.**
-	- Describe how Fiori Elements streamline the development process and enhance the user experience in Embedded Analytics.
-**What are the security considerations for Embedded Analytics, especially in terms of data access and user roles?**
-	- Discuss how security is managed in Embedded Analytics to ensure appropriate data access and user permissions.

 #### Q2.Security